-To support and promote existing amenities and series including sustainable transport and whenever possible encourage new ones.
+OBJECTIVE 4 - SERVICES & AMENITIES: To support and promote existing amenities and services including sustainable transport and whenever possible encourage new ones.
+(Policies LC1 and LC2)

-Objective 5 - Access

-To encourage improved accessibility and activities for all, such as walking and cycling.
+OBJECTIVE 5 - ACCESS: To encourage improved accessibility and activities for all, such as walking and cycling.
+(Policies LH1, LB1 and LT1)

-- 5.4 The initial options for the NDP (refer to appendix 2) were assessed to determine their environmental impact that could affect the River Wye SAC.
+- 5.3 The initial options for the NDP (refer to appendix 2) were assessed to determine their environmental impact that could affect the River Wye SAC.
 Of the four options put forward, Option 1, the 'no NDP / do nothing' option was not considered viable for the Parish.
-The remaining three options below, all of which indicated towards growth seeking to provide proportional growth in line with the Core strategy and are therefore unlikely to have a significant impact on the SAC. - Option 2- To define tight settlement boundaries around the existing built form of Lyonshall and Holme Marsh, including any existing commitments: this approach would define tight boundaries around the built form of the two settlements, together with any existing commitments, within which a small amount of additional infill housing development would be provided to meet the Herefordshire Core Strategy Housing Growth target of 12% or at least 36 new houses by 2031. - Option 3 To define a wider settlement boundary around Lyonshall Village (with proposed extensions): this approach would allow for a significantly higher level of growth than that proposed in the Herefordshire Core Strategy and would support NDP objectives linked to ensuring the future sustainability of the settlement and enhancing local services and facilities (specifically in terms of the future survival of the local public house and the need for an improved village hall facility). - Option 4 To guide new development to Lyonshall village only as the main settlement and to limit new development in Home Marsh: this approach would see the NDP steering all new development to the main settlement of Lyonshall and to limit new development in the secondary settlement of Holme Marsh. - 5.5 As the Lyonshall Neighbourhood Plan progressed from options to draft NDP policies, the Plan needed to identify ways in which the least effect on the River Wye SAC could be achieved, alongside taking forward the preferred option from the consultation from the community.
-A list of the options assessed can be found in the HRA assessment, and the Assessment matrix for the options (Autumn 2018). - 5.5 The NDP also sets out 12 general policies on various topics based on the objective headings above and also for the parish, these include:
+The remaining three options below, all of which indicated towards growth seeking to provide proportional growth in line with the Core strategy and are therefore unlikely to have a significant impact on the SAC. - Option 2- To define tight settlement boundaries around the existing built form of Lyonshall and Holme Marsh, including any existing commitments: this approach would define tight boundaries around the built form of the two settlements, together with any existing commitments, within which a small amount of additional infill housing development would be provided to meet the Herefordshire Core Strategy Housing Growth target of 12% or at least 36 new houses by 2031. - Option 3 To define a wider settlement boundary around Lyonshall Village (with proposed extensions): this approach would allow for a significantly higher level of growth than that proposed in the Herefordshire Core Strategy and would support NDP objectives linked to ensuring the future sustainability of the settlement and enhancing local services and facilities (specifically in terms of the future survival of the local public house and the need for an improved village hall facility). - Option 4 To guide new development to Lyonshall village only as the main settlement and to limit new development in Home Marsh: this approach would see the NDP steering all new development to the main settlement of Lyonshall and to limit new development in the secondary settlement of Holme Marsh. - As Lyonshall Plan progressed from options to draft NDP policies, the Plan needed to identify ways in which the least effect on the River Wye (including the River Lugg) SAC could be achieved, alongside taking forward the preferred option from the consultation from the community.
+A list of the options assessed can be found in previous HRA assessments, and the Assessment matrix for the options (Autumn 2018). - 5.5 The NDP also sets out 12 policies on various topics based on the objective headings above and also for the villages, these include: